 Education Committee (Quality and Standards) (ECQS) nominees, shall be a full member of appointments panels for University College academic staff.
 The University representative shall ensure that a candidate meets the University’s requirements for recognition.
 New teaching staff who have been appointed on a permanent basis shall be recognised from the date of appointment and shall receive the benefits attached to recognised teacher’s status.

 All members of appointments panels shall be required to have received equal opportunities awareness training (this requirement does not extend to an external assessor).
 The College shall be responsible for ensuring that its members of appointment panels have received appropriate training.
 The University shall be responsible for ensuring that its representatives have received appropriate training.

-Academic staff applying for temporary teaching recognition shall be required to submit an application for teaching recognition to the Collaborative Provision Group.
+Academic staff applying for temporary teaching recognition shall be required to submit an application for teaching recognition to Academic Affairs for processing.